-Findings from the Becoming Breastfeeding-Friendly process in Wales highlight the nation’s strong commitment to the promotion, protection and support of breastfeeding, including investment in Baby Friendly.
+Findings from the Becoming Breastfeeding Friendly process in Wales reveal a strong commitment to the promotion, protection and support of breastfeeding, including investment in Baby Friendly

 Infant feeding in WalesLearn more

-...discussions were central at Becoming Breastfeeding Friendly meetings in relation to supporting the UNICEF UK Baby Friendly Initiative across Wales.
+Discussions were central at BBF meetings in relation to supporting the UNICEF UK Baby Friendly Initiative across Wales.
 Programmes such as this unite professionals across maternity, neonatal and health visiting services alongside university settings where future professionals are trained.
 This connection between hospital and community-based services is a core part of breastfeeding support.
-Given the evidence of the benefit of the Baby Friendly Hospital Initiative status upon breastfeeding initiation and continuation (Munn et al., 2016), it is important to embed further accreditation and its underpinning evidence to breastfeeding support across Wales.
+Given the evidence of the benefit of the Baby Friendly Hospital Initiative status upon breastfeeding initiation and continuation, it is important to embed further accreditation and its underpinning evidence to breastfeeding support across Wales.

 To read more on the outcomes of this review, access the full report here.